nomemory/andreinc-site/_posts/2023-02-01-demystifying-bitwise-ops.md

 }
 ```

 Code looks fine, but it contains a dangerous comparison between `log2num==floor(log2num)`.
-The reason it's dangerous is because `double` numbers cannot be represented with exact precision, errors by approximation can *build up*, and subtle differences can appear rendering the comparison useless.
+The reason it's dangerous is that `double` numbers cannot be represented with exact precision, errors by approximation can *build up*, and subtle differences can appear rendering the comparison useless.

 If you don't believe me, let's try the following code: